unrealwork/atsd-use-cases/USInternationalTrade/resources/csv-parser-schema-explanation.md

 select('#row=2-*')
 ```

-This method selects elements from the table for following the above expression.
+This method selects elements from the table based on the above expression.
 In this case, `'#row=2-*'`  means that we want to select all rows starting with row Index 2 (which will ignore the first row).

 After execution, we will work with the following table's cells: